nt246/NTRES6940-data-science/README.md

 ### Course format
 The two weekly lectures will introduce new concepts and provide opportunities to practice through hands-on exercises.
 To participate effectively, you must have completed the assigned readings prior to class.
-Each Monday, we will assign a problem set that applies the concepts covered in class in a new context to reinforce your learning.
+Each Wednesday, we will assign a problem set that applies the concepts covered in class in a new context to reinforce your learning.
 We offer an optional Friday afternoon "hacky hour" session for working on these problem sets in groups and with TA support.
-The problem sets are due the following Monday at 10pm.
+The problem sets are due the following Wednesday at 10pm.

 ### Evaluation